The Utah Jazz are officially done rebuilding.

 Utah Jazz acquire: Jalen Suggs

-Orlando Magic acquire: Jonathan Kuminga, Georges Niang, Isaiah Collier, best of UTA/CLE/MIN 2029 1st
+Orlando Magic acquire: Jonathan Kuminga, Cody Williams, Isaiah Collier, best of UTA/CLE/MIN 2029 1st

 Golden State Warriors acquire: Jusuf Nurkić

-Franz Wagner would likely be Utah's dream target from Orlando, although the cost to acquire him could be prohibitive.
-Instead, they could turn their attention to someone who shouldn't be quite as expensive.
+Franz Wagner likely would have been Utah's dream target from Orlando, but the JJJ deal negates the need for another power forward.
+Instead, they could turn their attention to a backcourt option who shouldn't be quite as expensive.

 Injuries limited Jalen Suggs to only 35 games last year, and he's already missed 20 this season as well.
 When healthy, he's a genuinely disruptive defender, but his mediocre three-point shooting makes him a questionable long-term fit alongside Wagner and Paolo Banchero.